NimaN2D/telegram-mini-app-games-automation/README.md

-# Hamster Kombat Game Automation
+# Telegram Mini App Games Automation

-This Laravel 11 project automates the Hamster Kombat Game by handling taps and purchasing upgrades based on the configured strategies.
+This Laravel 11 project automates the Hamster Kombat and Musk Empire Games by handling taps and purchasing upgrades (improvements) based on the configured strategies.

 ## Setup Instructions